-Wendy Moncur is an Interdisciplinary Professor with a joint appointment across DJCAD and the School of Nursing and Health Sciences.
-She is a member of the EPSRC Peer Review Associate College.
-She has honorary appointments as a Visiting Scholar at the University of Technology Sydney, Australia, and as an Associate of the Centre for Death and Society, University of Bath.
+Wendy Moncur is Interdisciplinary Professor of Digital Living at the University of Dundee, where she holds a joint appointment across DJCAD and the School of Nursing and Health Services.
+She is a member of the EPSRC Peer Review College.
+She also holds honorary appointments as a Visiting Scholar at the University of Technology Sydney, Australia, where she is a member of the international Materialising Memories program, and as an Associate of the Centre for Death and Society, University of Bath.

 TAPESTRY (EPSRC ref no EP/N02799X/1 (2016 – 2019).
 Co-Investigator.
 TAPESTRY investigates, develops and demonstrates transformational new technologies to enable people, businesses and digital services to connect safely online.

 Funded by EPSRC.
 Total £1.07million.
 Value to University of Dundee £359K.

 Meaningful Metadata: The things I wish I knew.
 (2017-2020).
 Lead supervisor.
 Co-supervisors Dr Siân Lindley (Microsoft Research UK) and Prof Elise van den Hoven (UTS, Australia).
 Explores novel approaches to integrating multiple data sources relating to a specific life transition, to support human remembering.

 Funded by Microsoft Research.
 Value to University of Dundee £72,000.

 Charting the Digital Lifespan (EPSRC ref no EP/L00383X/1).
 (2013 – 2016).
 Principal Investigator.
 Investigated parallels between digital and physical lifespans through ethnographic and design studies, facilitated through novel social data mining technology.

 Funded by EPSRC.
 Total £883,000.
 Value to University of Dundee £220,000.